-Confident that you know everything you need to know about house plants?
-(If not, take a look at our guide first.)
+Ready to experiment with house plants?
 If you are, we're eager to share our favourite house plant display ideas and design inspiration with you.
-With options for every size and species, you're guaranteed to find something that suits; whether you're looking to inject life into a lifeless living room or boost productivity in a home office (yes, plants really can help with that).
+With options for every size and species, you're guaranteed to find something that suits, whether you're looking to inject life into a living room or boost productivity in a home office (yes, plants really can help with that).

 1. Use trailing plants to create a living wall